nspyrison/spinifex/README.md

 ## About tours

-Data vizualization tours are a class of linear projections that are animate small rotations in the basis over time.
+Data visualization tours are a class of linear projections that are animate small rotations in the basis over time.
 This is akin to a shadow puppet, or a 3D object being slowly roated as the 2D shadow is being watched.
 In the same way a tour watches a 2D scatterplot at the `p`-dimensional data object is being rotated.

 This extends the number of dimensions that we can view in data-space!
 This is applicable to many visualizations across all disciplines.
 We know that going to numerical summarization alone is dangerous.
 We need look no further than Anscomb's quartet.